Texas hosts more bird watching festivals than any other state in America.

 Laredo is a historically rich city on the Mexican border.
 With multiple birding hotspots at over 250 species, it’s known for occasionally attracting big Mexican rarities like Amazon Kingfisher and Blue Mockingbird.

-Birders can choose from several all-day trips led by professional birders and members of the local Audubon Society.
+Birders can choose from 13 full-day trips led by professional birding guides.
 Day trip options include exploring private ranchland, kayak trips, and rich local hotspots.
 Keynote speakers present in the evenings.

 Some of the most exciting species to see are: